Wetland restoration trajectories

 Wetlands in the United States are protected under the U.S. Clean Water Act.
 Regulations require developers to compensate for impacts to wetlands by creating or restoring wetlands elsewhere.
 These restored wetlands are typically monitored for five years to evaluate their success at meeting a set of site-specific performance standards.
 However, regulators and restoration practitioners have found it difficult to define and quantify restoration success, and many restored wetlands fail to achieve their established goals.
 We are working to evaluate whether mitigation policies are effective in ensuring the replacement of the ecological structure and function of natural wetlands.

 Invasive species are a primary cause of failure to achieve restoration goals.
 Our research addresses the impacts of invasive plants on biodiversity and ecosystem processes in restored ecosystems.
 We are also investigating the underlying landscape and local drivers of non-native plant invasion and developing methods to restore invaded prairies and wetlands.

 Plant-based ecological indicators like the Floristic Quality Index, a tool based on the plant species present in a community, are increasingly relied on to support management decisions and set restoration goals.
 We are investigating how these indicators change through time following restoration and exploring some of the assumptions underlying the use of these indicators in forests and wetlands.
-We are also involved in projects to evaluate the ecological condition of wetlands at statewide and regional scales.
+We are also involved in projects to evaluate the ecological condition of wetlands at statewide, regional and national scales.